That Epiphany Moment: The Exponential Value of Prototypes

 Finding the Right Design Partner

-While looking for a design partner it’s important to find someone who understands the value of a strong prototype, both for the purposes of working out product functionality and deeply understanding how your users think and act.
-Make sure you find someone who is willing to walk you through the steps of understanding how your users think, someone who’s going to create user personas, user flows, content maps, as well as a high fidelity prototype.
-The best looking designs aren’t going to do you any good if they don’t serve your user.
-A good design partner is responsive and involves you in decision making, they listen to you closely, but also help you understand when your vision may need adjusting to best serve your clients.
+While looking for a design partner, it’s important to find someone who understands the value of a strong prototype, both for the purposes of working out product functionality and deeply understanding how your users think and act.
+Make sure you find someone willing to walk you through the steps of understanding how your users think, someone who will create user personas, user flows, content maps, and a high-fidelity prototype.
+The best-looking designs aren’t going to do you any good if they don’t serve your user.
+A good design partner is responsive and involves you in decision-making; they listen to you closely and help you understand when your vision needs adjusting to best serve your clients.

 Who are the “Right Kind”of Clients?